 Ojas is part of a triad of subtle energies as Prana, Tejas and Ojas.
 Tejas, our inner vital warmth and radiance, arises out of Ojas as its fuel, like that of the fire from ghee, in a ghee lamp.
 Ojas is the fuel for our higher Agnis, the powers of Tejas and Tapas in Yoga, including the Yogagni.

 Good Prana, the higher Vata component, is necessary to activate Ojas, which as a watery factor requires to be circulated properly.
 Similarly, good Ojas is necessary to sustain Prana, as Ojas can hold a deeper level of vital force, our second wind as it were.
 Ojas supporting the lungs and heart helps us with deeper pranayama practices and kumbhaka.
 Without proper Ojas to hold it, strong pranayama practices can disturb the nervous system.
 Ojas sustains all deeper meditation practices as it upholds both the physical and subtle body.

 Ojas and Immunity today

 Disturbed electrical energies from the environment deplete Ojas, just as they deplete immunity and increase stress.
-This means that most of us, particularly with high tech urban lifestyles and excessive media stmulation, are living in a condition in which our Ojas easily becomes low or irregular.
+This means that most of us, particularly with high tech urban lifestyles and excessive media stimulation, are living in a condition in which our Ojas easily becomes low or irregular.
 Many of us are ungrounded, alienated from nature, lacking in composure, and easily disturbed or irritated by environmental factors.
-Yet Ojas requires upon a sattvic and disciplined lifestyle (yoga sadhana), with regular meals, exercise, pranayama, mantra and and meditation.
-We cannot simply imbibe from the outside, though it can be renewed through retreats in nature and rejuvenation practices.
+Ojas requires upon a sattvic and disciplined lifestyle (yoga sadhana), with regular meals, exercise, pranayama, mantra and and meditation.
+We cannot simply imbibe Ojas from the outside, though it can be renewed through retreats in nature and rejuvenation practices.

 The current pandemic reflects low or disrupted Ojas at individual and collective levels, weak immunity and greater vulnerability to pathogens.
 If we work at strengthening our Ojas, we can protect our immune system for future challenges, such as this high tech era makes us more vulnerable to and increase with age.
 Strengthening Ojas remains a primary therapy for immunity, harmony and wellbeing overall.
 It should be considered as part of all Ayurvedic treatment.

 Ojas and Yoga